luigibertaco/leadsf/README.md

 ## Usage

-Leadsf is designed to work with a basic structure of Salesforce Leads using [Force](https://github.com/heroku/force.rb)
+Leadsf is designed to work with a basic structure of **Salesforce Leads**

 ### Initialization